VanVleet tops 30 for third straight game, Raptors rout Spurs

 Toronto took a 97-81 lead to the fourth.

 For the third straight game, only family and friends of the players were allowed inside the arena.
-Toronto native Primo had expected to have a crowd of “hundreds” on hand for his first professional game in Canada, but had to reduce that to about 20 people.
+Toronto native Primo had expected to have a group of ''hundreds'' on hand for his first professional game in Canada, but had to reduce that to about 20 people.

+''It's great being able to come out here and be in my hometown, play in front of some family and friends,'' Primo said. ''Playing in this arena brings back memories of coming into the Air Canada Centre at the time, watching games and wanting to be on that stage.
+Now being here, it's a moment I'm just grateful to have.''

 TIP-INS

-Spurs: Devontae Cacok, Doug McDermott, and Lonnie Walker IV were all unavailable (health and safety protocols) while Dejounte Murray (conditioning) did not play. … Matched a season high with 20 turnovers.
+Spurs: F Devontae Cacok, F Doug McDermott, and G Lonnie Walker IV were all unavailable (health and safety protocols) while G Dejounte Murray (conditioning) did not play. .
+Matched a season high with 20 turnovers.

-Raptors: F Svi Mykhailiuk and F Yuta Watanabe entered the health and safety protocols. … F Isaac Bonga returned after missing the previous four games.
-Bonga was in the health and safety protocols for three games, then sat out Sunday for conditioning.
+Raptors: F Svi Mykhailiuk and F Yuta Watanabe entered the health and safety protocols. .
+F Isaac Bonga returned after missing the previous four games.
+Bonga was in the health and safety protocols for three games, then sat out Sunday for conditioning. .
+Toronto also scored 129 points and made 18 3-pointers in an overtime loss at Brooklyn on Dec.
+14.

 UP NEXT